rht-labs/tech-exercise/tests/README.md

 - [X] gitlab secret manual for now
 - [X] add a tidy function to delete all ocp resources at end of tests
 - [X] waits on resources .. e.g for nexus, jenkins pods - ho do we sync this ? hardcode between tests with a test markdown ?
-- [X] - patch for upto 4 whitespace in markdown -> html
+- [X] patch rundoc for upto 4 whitespace in markdown -> html